bitovi/react-native-pmo/README.md

 #### JDK

-Follow the instructions in the quickstart guide.
+Follow the instructions in the setup guide.

 #### Install Android Studio

-Follow the instructions in the quickstart guide.
+Follow the instructions in the setup guide.

 #### Install the Android SDK

-Follow the instructions in the quickstart guide.
+Follow the instructions in the setup guide.

 #### Configure the ANDROID_HOME environment variable

-Follow the instructions in the quickstart guide.
+Follow the instructions in the setup guide.

 #### Add platform-tools to Path

-Follow the instructions in the quickstart guide.
+Follow the instructions in the setup guide.

 ## Running the app